evan-hatley/Basic-Logo-Maker/README.md

 ## Installation

   A user will have to download the source code, then install node.js to their computer.
-After that, add the dependencies of inqurirer and jest, then node install them.
+After that, add the dependencies of inqurirer and jest, then use the command 'node install' to access them.

 ## Usage